open-hopin/FTPTrafficAnalyzer/README.md

 Version 1.00

+Eclipse project

 <img src="FTPTrafficAnalyzer128.png" alt="program icon">

 Compiler compliance level 11, so you need OpenJDK 11 or later separately installed to run the program.
 Make sure console/terminal is shown on execution.

+Windows and Linux application, consisting of files:
+- FTPTrafficAnalyzer-v1.00.jar
+- traffic.txt (test data, use your FTP log file)
+- config-endings.txt (optional)

+To use the applcation start 'FTPTrafficAnalyzer.bat' (Windows) or 'FTPTrafficAnalyzer.sh' (Linux).

 TXTrafficAnalyzer application expects text file "traffic.txt" (lower-case) in application directory to extract how many downloads are indicated and what files, according to files's names and paths, have been downloaded.

+Program output example:

 <img src="program-output.jpg" alt="program output to console">